gakejanz/javawork/README.md

              needed to run the game to be sent/received between both players.

 MarketBook - This is Java EE 8 Web Application that utilizes Apache Tomcat, and mySQL to allow users to query a database
              on the website server.
 The database contains all farmer's markets in America.
-The app allows users to search farmer's markets by ZIP, and City/State, and the radius of their search.
+The app allows users to search
+             farmer's markets by ZIP, and City/State, and the radius of their search.
 This will bring them to a search webpage of a table of all results, it allows users to click on each market's name to view all more information about each market.

+ Anagrams - A Group Project I had worked on with @tdurkin18 and @b-wu8.
+It is a game in which two players connect to each other,
+            the same 6 letters are generated for both players and they have 60 seconds to come up with as many words as they can in that time frame.
+The points are then gathered and a winner is declared.
+An SQL database of words is used to check each players' entries.
+The UI for this game looks quite pleasing.